astavrop0/MAI_for_stock_return_predictability/README.md

 - Preparation of  a folder structure, using the cookiecutter Data Science template

-- Downloaded of raw data
+- Downloaded of raw data [see below]

 - Create upstream and downstream functions